 You might get the first silent treatment.
 They will project all their faults onto you.
-You will then blame yourself, beg, plead, apologies, change to suit them and the nice narcissist returns, making your mind believe it’s you, they are all those nice things they lead you into believing they were in the beginning, only for it to cycle back to them showing their true colours again, while manipulating you into believing you’re the problem, leaving you a little more confused each and every time, slowing losing who you are, slowly losing your reality and slowing losing your mind.
+You will then blame yourself, beg, plead, apologies, change to suit them and the nice narcissist returns, making your mind believe it’s you.
+They are all those nice things they lead you into believing they were in the beginning, only for it to cycle back to them showing their true colours again while manipulating you into believing you’re the problem, leaving you a little more confused each and every time, slowing losing who you are, slowly losing your reality and slowing losing your mind.
 They’ll then call you “crazy.”
 Or claim “you need help.”
-They reinforce In your mind it’s you.
+They reinforce.
+In your mind, it’s you.
 When in actual fact, it’s what they do to you.

-As you experience cognitive dissonance, it means your mind is holding onto two or more beliefs, reality’s, ideas or values, it causes a hazy memory, brain fog, when you can see the facts and the truth.
-Yet, it’s not matching those beliefs people find any reason or excuses to relieve the discomfort within their own minds, making incidents not as bad as they were, blaming themselves etc. the psychological abuse received in this way, leaves you confused, full of heartache, with mixed feelings of betrayal and you feeling to blame.
+As you experience cognitive dissonance, it means your mind is holding onto two or more beliefs, reality’s, ideas or values.
+It causes a hazy memory, brain fog when you can see the facts and the truth.
+Yet, it’s not matching those beliefs people find any reason or excuses to relieve the discomfort within their own minds, making incidents not as bad as they were, blaming themselves etc. the psychological abuse received in this way leaves you confused, full of heartache, with mixed feelings of betrayal and you feeling to blame.

 Narcissistic people reinforce this with their gaslighting that they use against you.
 Gaslighting an insidious form of mental torture.
 It is psychological manipulation, where the narcissist plants seeds of self-doubt within your mind, making you question your own memories, perceptions and sanity.
-Which results in you having cognitive dissonance, leaving you often confused isolated and going to the narcissist for reality checks, not understanding they are slowly take more power and control over your mind.
+This results in you having cognitive dissonance, leaving you often confused, isolated and going to the narcissist for reality checks, not understanding they are slowly take more power and control over your mind.

 Our minds can self harm us more, trying to remove this cognitive dissonance.
 By twisting our own truth, the reality feels too uncomfortable to bear, so our minds twist it, not knowing we are running away from the truth.
 It makes us feel worse.
-It’s the minds way of protecting itself from pain, temporarily, yet long term it causes more pain, our mind finds ways to eliminate facts, we don’t want to accept creating dissonance.
+It’s the minds way of protecting itself from pain.
+Temporarily, yet long term, it causes more pain, our mind finds ways to eliminate facts, we don’t want to accept creating dissonance.

 Evasion.
 We are avoiding what we don’t want to know, creating a sense of denial within our minds, creating that dissonance.
-With a narcissists help their gaslighting excuses helps us escape the painful truth, and they escape exposure.
+With narcissists help their gaslighting excuses helps us escape the painful truth, and they escape exposure.

-Seeking validation, which is a good thing, unfortunately, that validation we find is often from the narcissist, which only reinforces that cognitive dissonance, they’ll accuse us of being to “needy, Making it all about us, overthinking, being too sensitive.”
-As the relationship with them is causing those feelings within us, we believe we are the problem, and work on ourselves, trying harder to please the very person who’s causing us to lose ourselves.
+Seeking validation, which is a good thing, unfortunately, that validation we find is often from the narcissist, which only reinforces that cognitive dissonance, they’ll accuse us of being too “needy, Making it all about us, overthinking, being too sensitive.”
+As the relationship with them is causing those feelings within us, we believe we are the problem and work on ourselves, trying harder to please the very person who’s causing us to lose ourselves.